 The Bowflex 5.1s Bench is the best foldable weight bench on the market today but there are other great options that may better suit your needs or budget.

 Foldable weight benches save space, offer multiple ways to train, and all at a good price, so today, we’re looking at the best foldable weight benches for your home gym.

-- Best Foldable Weight Benches of 2021
+- Best Foldable Weight Benches

 - Best Overall Foldable Weight Bench: Bowflex 5.1s Bench